 |EF5||200 mph +||Strong frame houses lifted off foundations and carried considerable distances to disintegrate; automobile sized missiles fly through the air in excess of 100 meters; trees debarked; steel re-enforced concrete structures badly damaged.|

-Waterspouts are weak tornadoes that form over water and are most common along the Gulf Coats and Southeastern United States.
+Waterspouts are weak tornadoes that form over the water and are most common along the Gulf Coast and the Southeastern United States.
 Waterspouts will occasionally move inland, becoming a tornado that can cause damage and injury.

 Most waterspouts will dissipate over open water causing the highest threat to marine and boating interests.
-Typically, waterspouts are weak and short lived and most go unreported unless they cause damages.
+Typically, waterspouts are weak and short-lived and most go unreported unless they cause damage.

 What to do before a tornado

 - Listen to NOAA Weather Radio or radio or television newscasts for the latest updates.
 In any emergency, always listen to the orders given by local emergency management officials.